Abandoned & Little-Known Airfields:

 Eventually that site developed into Grass Valley's airport."

-The date of construction of the Grass Valley Airport has not been determined.
+The date of construction of Gilmore / Grass Valley Airport has not been determined.

-was in the 1929 "Airplane Landing Fields of the Pacific West" (courtesy of Chris Kennedy).
+The 1929 "Airplane Landing Fields of the Pacific West" (courtesy of Chris Kennedy)

-It was said to have two graded runways (with the longest being a 2,100' east/west strip),
+It was said to have 2 graded runways (with the longest being a 2,100' east/west strip),

 and a hangar marked "Gilmore Field" & "Grass Valley" was said to be located on the south side of the field.